|

 computer nerd.
 He is the former executive chef of Martha's

-(both in Key West), the Hilton Hotel in Fayetteville,
+in Key West), the Hilton Hotel in Fayetteville, Arkansas,

-Arkansas, and the New Bern Golf and Country Club, North
+and the New Bern Golf and Country Club, North Carolina.

 He

-in Key West while he works on his Food Encyclopedia
+Key West while he works on his Food Encyclopedia (five years

 The